Skip to content

 Consider a joint application

-Adding a partner’s income or using a JBSP mortgage with a family member can dramatically increase what you’re offered.
-Make sure the second applicant has a clean credit history to avoid limiting your options.
+Adding a partner’s income or using a JBSP mortgage with a family member can push up what you’re offered.
+Make sure the second applicant has a clean credit history, or it can end up limiting your options instead.

 4. 04